lsst/dp0-2_lsst_io/tutorials-examples/major-updates-log.rst

 The recommended image of the RSP at data.lsst.cloud was bumped to Weekly 2025_09.

+Two new "How To" :ref:`DP0-2-Tutorials-Portal` were released, demonstrating how to plot histograms and lightcurves.

 All Jupyter Notebook tutorials were migrated to the new repository `lsst/tutorial-notebooks <https://github.com/lsst/tutorial-notebooks>`_.

 The new tutorial notebooks repository no longer has a ``/data`` folder.